 Leukemia and Lymphoma

-Each year nearly 150,000 Americans are diagnosed with a blood cancer—accounting for about 9 percent of all new cancer diagnoses.
+Each year more than 162,000 Americans are diagnosed with a blood cancer—accounting for more than 9 percent of all new cancer diagnoses.
 The major types of blood cancer include leukemia, lymphoma and myeloma.
-According to the American Cancer Society, 149,990 new cases of these three blood cancers will be diagnosed in 2013 in the United States.
-And, more than 54,000 people will die.
-Biopharmaceutical research companies are developing 241 medicines targeting leukemia, lymphoma, myeloma and other cancers of the blood.
+Biopharmaceutical research companies are developing 247 medicines targeting leukemia, lymphoma, myeloma and other cancers of the blood.

 Neurological disorders—such as epilepsy, multiple sclerosis and Parkinson’s disease—inflict great pain and suffering on patients and their families, and every year costs the U.S. economy billions of dollars.
 Biopharmaceutical research companies are developing 444 new medicines to prevent and treat neurological disorders.

 - Read More About Specific Medicines in Development for Neurological Disorders